edgedb/easy-edgedb/README.md

 [Here is all our code so far up to Chapter 5.](chapter_5_code.md)

-Time to practice
+## Time to practice

 1. What do you think `SELECT to_datetime(3600);` will return, and why?

 Hint: check the function signatures above and see which one EdgeDB will pick when you enter 3600.

-2. How many seconds went by between 5:00 am on Christmas Day 2003 in Turkmenistan (TMT) and 7:00 pm on New Year's Eve for the same year in Uzbekistan (UZT)?
+2. Will `SELECT <int16>9 + 1.06n IS decimal;` work?
+And if it does, will it return `{true}`?

-3.
+3. How many seconds went by between 5:00 am on Christmas Day 2003 in Turkmenistan (TMT) and 7:00 pm on New Year's Eve for the same year in Uzbekistan (UZT)?

-4.
+4. How would you write the same query using `WITH` for each of the two times?

-5.
+5. What's the best way to describe a type if you only want to see how you wrote it?

 # Chapter 6 - Still no escape